MPCA-data/tidytuesdays/show-n-tell/dates/Loon_survey_DATES_exercise.md

 Unfortunately, each survey region has a very particular Assistant to the Regional Manager that demands a very specific date format for their work schedules.

-Before you send off the schedules you'll need to adjust the format of the dates to match the formats below.
+Before you send off the schedules you'll need to adjust the dates to match the requested specifications below.

 <br><br>